 “One moment please...
 I think it just hit me.”
 Justin Leonard In 1997

 “Well, I was buzzing, I don’t think I walked onto the 18th green, I kind of just floated across!
 And yeah, I feel fortunate because I was given presence of mind, to just convey my thoughts.

 “And I remember early in the week, watching Barclay Howard, the amateur, play well and he made the cut.
 And I think being close enough to my amateur career and Walker Cup which I played in ’93, I had a taste of what that was like more recently and so talked about him a little bit.”

 “And then when I started to think, kind of for the first time, I thought of my parents, my coach Randy Smith, that’s when I started to get choked up and it started to set in what I had done.”

-“And so, it was in that moment where I had to kind of step away, I mean a little bit like Dustin Johnson at The Masters this fall, where all of a sudden it started to set in.
+“And so, it was in that moment where I had to kind of step away, I mean a little bit like Dustin Johnson at The Masters (in 2020), where all of a sudden it started to set in.
 I’m not usually one for a loss of words, but in that moment I couldn’t (speak), I had to just wait for a couple of minutes.

 “It seemed like 10 minutes, it was probably just 20 seconds.
 But I had to compose myself as I started to think about them."